Genesis: Week 56

 What does this passage teach us historically?

-1. Summary: Genesis 37 tells the story of Joseph, the favorite son of Jacob, who received a robe of many colors, has two divine dreams of his brothers bowing to him, and is the target of hatred by his brothers.
+1. Summary: Genesis 37 tells the story of Joseph, the favorite son of Jacob, who received a robe of many colors, had two divine dreams of his brothers bowing to him, and was the target of hatred by his brothers.

-2. In vv.1-8, how did the brothers respond to Joseph’s first dream?
+2. In vv.
+1-8, how did the brothers respond to Joseph’s first dream?
 What does v.8 tell us about the hearts of Joseph’s brothers?
-Why do they reject the divine dreams and hate his brother (see also verse 11 regarding their hearts)?
+Why do they reject the divine dreams and hate their brother (see also verse 11 regarding their hearts)?

-4. In vv.12-35 we see Joseph’s brothers conspiring to kill their brother, changing their minds and selling him to Ishmaelites for 20 shekels of silver, and finally make up a story to tell their father that Joseph was devoured by a fierce animal.
+4. In vv.
+12-35, we see Joseph’s brothers conspiring to kill their brother, changing their minds, and selling him to Ishmaelites for 20 shekels of silver, and finally making up a story to tell their father that a fierce animal devoured Joseph.
 Whom were the brothers concerned with?
 Whom was Jacob concerned with?
 What consequences does sin have on the brothers?
 On their father?
 On Joseph?

 5. Read v.36.
 Where did Joseph end up after the schemes of his brothers and the providence of God?